-The Viking Trail is one of the best road trips to go on in Newfoundland.
-It takes you up the Great Northern Peninsula, also known as the Northern arm of Newfoundland.
-It passes through Gros Morne National Park, provincial historic sites, charming fishing villages, and two UNESCO world heritage sites.
+Taking you up the Great Northern Peninsula, also known as the Northern Arm, the Viking Trail is one of the best road trips in Newfoundland.
+It takes you through Gros Morne National Park, provincial historical sites, charming fishing villages, and two UNESCO world heritage sites.

 Gros Morne National Park

-If you’re visiting the tablelands, you’ll turn off the Viking Trail onto highway 431.
-Nearby the tablelands, there is a small town just past it called Trout River.
-This is a great community to spend the night inside the park, as it’s also nearby to many hiking trails.
-I stayed at this Airbnb which was perfect.
-It’s a cute saltbox home with a very cozy inside!
+If you visit the tablelands, you’ll turn off the Viking Trail onto Highway 431.
+There is a small town just past it called Trout River.
+This is a great place to spend the night in the park, as it’s also near many hiking trails.

 Where to stay inside Gros Morne National Park

 If you love the outdoors, one of the best places to stay in Gros Morne is at one of the Parks Canada campsites inside the park.
 Berry Hill is my favorite.

 If you’re after more comfort, there are some hotels and Airbnb options to stay at in the communities around Gros Morne.
 One of the best to stay is Rocky Harbour, which sits right along the ocean.
 Norris Point and Cow Head are two other options.

 After leaving Gros Morne National Park, it’s a bit of a long drive towards L’Anse aux Meadows national historic site.

 The road is lovely; it goes right along the ocean through many quaint fishing towns.
 Along the way, it’s worth taking a detour to visit Port Aux Choice National Historic Site.

 Port Aux Choix National Historic Site